 A green roof, if installed correctly, can extend the life of a roof for more than 20 or 40 years.
 It can also increase insulation properties, thus reducing heating and cooling costs, divert rainfall from the local storm water system, and provide much needed habitat for local and visiting wildlife, such as butterflies and birds.

-In April of 2015, a second Green Roof garden was installed at the new fully LEED “Green” Certified Applied Engineering Complex.
+In April 2015, a second Green Roof garden was installed at the new fully LEED “Green” Certified Applied Engineering Complex.

 Why put a garden on a rooftop?